Defining The Issue

 “A state in which an organism functions normally only in the presence of a drug.
 This is manifested as a physical disturbance when the drug is removed.”

-Ultimately, dependency on a substance relates to the state of being those repeat users get from the chemical reaction the drug manifests within the body.
+Ultimately, dependency on a substance relates to the state of being that repeat users get from the chemical reaction the drug manifests within the body.
 Typically this reaction is due to specific ways in which drugs signal the pleasure centers of the brain and force the release of un-natural amounts of dopamine, serotonin and other “feel good” chemicals through neurotransmitters.

 While many drugs have decidedly unique effects on the body – the mind in particular – the science behind addiction and dependence is distinctly systematic in that, no matter the drug, the way in which dependence works is the same.
 What starts as casual often turns into repeated use or even addiction.
 Once you reach this stage, your body starts to depend on the drug in order to maintain baseline levels of the same naturally occurring chemicals and hormones that one left you feeling “high.”
 Now, these chemicals are required just to function and a cease in using often leads to painful and disorienting withdrawal effects.